stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 none of them was accessible to a climber.
 There now loomed aloft a great beetling mass which hampered the upward view, and Carter was for a moment shaken with doubt lest it prove impassable.
-Poised in windy insecurity miles above earth, with only space and death on one side and only slippery walls of rock on the other, he knew for a moment the fear that makes men shun Ngranek&rsquo;s hidden side.
+Poised in windy insecurity miles above earth, with only space and death on one side and only slippery walls of rock on the other, he knew for a moment the fear that makes men shun Ngranek's hidden side.
 He could not turn round, yet the sun was already low.
 If there were no way aloft, the night would find him crouching there still, and the dawn would not find him at all.

   But there was a way, and he saw it in due season.
 Only a very expert dreamer could have used those imperceptible foot-holds, yet to Carter they were sufficient.
-Surmounting now the outward-hanging rock, he found the slope above much easier than that below, since a great glacier&rsquo;s melting had left a generous space with loam and ledges.
-To the left a precipice dropped straight from unknown heights to unknown depths, with a cave&rsquo;s dark mouth just out of reach above him.
+Surmounting now the outward-hanging rock, he found the slope above much easier than that below, since a great glacier's melting had left a generous space with loam and ledges.
+To the left a precipice dropped straight from unknown heights to unknown depths, with a cave's dark mouth just out of reach above him.
 Elsewhere, however, the mountain slanted back strongly, and even gave him space to lean and rest.